At some point in my adult life, I wrestled with making my brilliant ideas reality.

-I was an adult who had no time or energy to make them happen like that little girl I was in the 70s because life happened and of course, fear set in too.
+I had no time or energy to make them happen because life had happened and of course, fear set in too.

 - Contemplated their value